MingcongLi233/Gait_Detection/README.md

 - Other MATLAB built-in functions and libraries

 ## Video
-The link to our presentation video: https://youtu.be/IZinj8PDOr4
+Link to our presentation video: https://youtu.be/IZinj8PDOr4